tinmarino/EvaluationCity/README.md

 # EvalutionCity<a name="into"></a>

 C++ evaluation for City Bank pre-recrutement test.
 Content:

 1. [Memory leak](#leak)
 2. [Diamond problem](#diamond)
 3. [Friend function](#friend)

-TODO Details

 # 1/ What is a memory leak?
 Write a sample of code to and a solution to prevent memory leak <a name="leak"></a>